shardulsrivastava/shardulsrivastava.github.io/_posts/2020-11-01-running-spark-on-eks-fargate.md

 Apache Spark is one of the most famous Big Data frameworks that allows you to process data at any scale.

-Spark jobs can run on the Kubernetes cluster and have native support for the Kubernetes scheduler from [release 3.1.1](https://spark.apache.org/releases/spark-release-3-1-1.html) onwards.
+Spark jobs can run on the Kubernetes cluster and have native support for the Kubernetes scheduler in GA from [release 3.1.1](https://spark.apache.org/releases/spark-release-3-1-1.html) onwards.

 Spark comes with a `spark-submit` script that allows submitting spark applications on a cluster using a single interface without the need to customize the script for different cluster managers.